 Sometimes it is obvious when a security is employment related, such as where a manager is rewarded with shares for good performance.

-We have also produced some more blogs in this series:
+We have produced other blogs in this series to help: